Notes for Analysts

 - add Roman numeral lyrics to notes in that part.
 Here’s an example analysis of a Wolf song.
 We need the new part because otherwise you’d have to change the music (adding notes in to attach lyrics to).

-- Typing in the ‘Roman text’ format.
+- ‘Separate’ option [Available now!]
+Typing in the ‘Roman text’ format.
 This is a very simple and intuitive format which adds no jargon beyond that already involved in Roman numeral analysis.

-- See the example below to get the gist of how it works at a glance.
-The complete form of this analysis can be downloaded here.
+- See the examples at the end of this page to get the gist of how it works at a glance.
+The complete version of the Bach analysis can be downloaded here.